-4.5.4 Additional lump-sum death benefit (if provided for in the pension plan)
+4.4.3 Lump-sum death benefit (if provided for in the pension plan)

-1If an insured person dies before retirement, an additional lump-sum death benefit is due.

-2The amount of the additional lumpsum death benefit and the group of persons who may be insured are defined in the pension plan.
+- 1 If an insured person dies before retirement, a lump-sum death benefit is due. - 2 The amount of the lump-sum death benefit and the group of persons who may be insured are defined in the pension plan.

-4.5.5 Rightful claimants entitled to the lump-sum death benefits
+4.4.4 Rightful claimants entitled to the lump-sum death benefit

-- 1Regardless of the law of succession, the following persons shall be entitled to the lump-sum death benefits: - a) the surviving spouse, if living, otherwise - b) eligible children, if living, otherwise - c) other natural persons who were largely supported by the deceased insured person, or the person who had lived continually with the insured in the same household for the five years prior to his/her death in a marriage-like relationship or who in his/her absence is largely responsible for supporting one or more of their common children, otherwise - d) the remaining children, in his/her absence, otherwise - e) the parents, in his/her absence, otherwise - f) the siblings, in his/her absence, otherwise - g) other legal successors (excluding the public domain), entitled to half of the lump-sum death benefit, but not more than 50% of the available retirement savings. - 2 In justified cases, and if better suited to the purpose of providing a pension, the insured person may alter the order of beneficiaries under clauses d f.
+- 1 Regardless of the law of succession, the following persons shall be entitled to the lump-sum death benefit: - a) the surviving spouse, if living, otherwise - b) eligible children, if living, otherwise - c) other natural persons who were largely supported by the deceased insured person, or the person who had lived continually with the insured in the same household for the five years prior to his/her death in a marriage-like relationship or who in his/her absence is largely responsible for supporting one or more of their common children, otherwise - d) the remaining children, in his/her absence, otherwise - e) the parents, in his/her absence, otherwise - f) the siblings, in his/her absence, otherwise - g) other legal successors (excluding the public domain), entitled to half of the lump-sum death benefit. - 2 In justified cases, and if better suited to the purpose of providing a pension, the insured person may alter the order of beneficiaries under clauses d f.
 If the insured person wishes to take advantage of this option, he/she must inform the Foundation in writing and must provide an explanation. - 3 In justified cases, and if better suited to the purpose of providing a pension, the insured person may also notify the Foundation in writing of which persons within a group are to be beneficiaries and to what extent, stating reasons.
 In the absence of such notification and in the event that there are several beneficiaries within one group, the Foundation shall distribute the available death benefits in equal amounts. - 4 As per clause c, beneficiaries will only be included in the distribution if the Foundation is informed of the existence of a rightful claimant as per clause c by no later than when the lump-sum death benefit is paid out.
-Failure to provide this information to the proper office will result in a loss of entitlement to the lump-sum death benefit.
+Failure to provide this information to the proper office will result in a loss of entitlement to the lump-sum death benefit. - 5 In any case, any payments made to beneficiaries shall be governed by the circumstances at the time of the insured person's death.
+The decision on the permissibility of the change in beneficiary lies with the Foundation.

-- 5 In any case, any payments made to beneficiaries shall be governed by the circumstances at the time of the insured person's death.
-The decision on the permissibility of the change in beneficiary lies with the Foundation. - 6 Subject to any extended coverage, any beneficiary designations submitted by the insured person are only valid until the insured person leaves the pension plan.
+6 Subject to any extended coverage, any beneficiary designations submitted by the insured person are only valid until the insured person leaves the pension plan.

-4.5.6 Payment of death benefits
+4.4.5 Payment of death benefits